jitucloud/esdc-2019/selenium/selenium-grid-docker-swarm/README.md

-# Run selenium grid using docker-swarm on AWS
+# Run selenium grid using docker-swarm on play with docker

 ## create a docker swarm cluster with one manager and more then one worker